These requirements include the following:

 - undertake or consent to any other action specified by the Inquiry Committee; or

-- direct the Registrar to issue a citation for a discipline hearing.
+- direct the Registrar to issue a citation for a disciplinary hearing.